 The most obvious way in which this affects businesses advertising on platforms is social media fatigue.
 Consumers will migrate to other platforms or simply go offline, crippling a major source of marketing communication.
 Sadly, advertising is only exacerbating customer dissatisfaction, as most consumers are not fond of the levels of commercialisation they encounter online.
 A counter-effect of this factor may be advertisers adopting different types of promotion that are less overt.
 This could be influencer marketing or other forms that provide some entertaining content that seems more natural.
 There are smart ways around it.

 Social media users that rely on platforms for their income have it fairly worse.
 A lot of tech companies can make changes to their algorithm or their layout that cause major headaches.
-This can result in needs to change formats, readjust strategies, place emphasis on different areas of online strategy etc. As a result, a company’s attempts to fix customer satisfaction may cause ripple effects that impact social media marketers.
+This can result in the need to change formats, readjust strategies, place emphasis on different areas of online strategy etc. As a result, a company’s attempts to fix customer satisfaction may cause ripple effects that impact social media marketers.

 How Platforms Can Boost Customer Satisfaction